microsoftarchive/semantic-logging/README.md

 :warning: This project is no longer under development.
-A possible alternative, depending on use case, is [Microsoft.Diagnostic.EventFlow](https://github.com/Azure/diagnostics-eventflow).
+A possible alternative, depending on use case, is [Microsoft.Diagnostic.EventFlow](https://github.com/Azure/diagnostics-eventflow). :warning:

 ## What is Semantic Logging?